benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/keywords_users.png)

 * The overarching direction of this project is to connect user-types to restaurant-types.
-For example, restaurants of Group 4 tends to make desserts (sweets, confectionery, pastries), and users of group 0 tends to eat mostly desserts.
+For example, restaurants of Group 4 tends to make desserts (sweets, confectionery, pastries), and user-group 0 tends to eat mostly desserts.
-* **Ideally this project seeks to connect these dessert-lovers to these dessert restaurants!** And Italian food lovers to italian restaurants, and etc.
+* * **In other words, we are grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence (if it even exists) becomes visible between restaurant-types and customer-types in terms of food.** This would allow us to recommend the dessert-lovers as seen in group 0 to the dessert restaurants as seen in group 4. ...And recommend Italian food lovers to italian restaurants, and etc.

 ### **Prediction Modeling: Binary Classification**